im-liang/word-frequency-counter/README.md

-# Create Hashtags
+# Word Frequency Counter

-In the attached documents, find the most common occurring words, and the sentences where they are used to create a table:
+Find the most common occurring words, and the sentences where they are in.

 ### Prerequisites